thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_3.md

 which would involve a lot of recomputation and sending information from render processes to the browser process.

-To minimize that work, in Chromium accessibility nodes store relative coordinates.
+To minimize that work, in GTx Browser accessibility nodes store relative coordinates.

 In particular, every node stores the following fields in a struct